 Welcome to B.A.R.K.S!

-If you are looking to adopt an animal please browse through our pages.
+When the lockdown is over, If you are looking to adopt an animal please browse through our pages.
 If you are adopting a rabbit, guinea pig or small furry, then we will advise and assist you in setting up, and will help by bonding your rabbits.
 If you are adopting a cat or cats, then we will make a home visit.
 This is all about our duty of care to the cat(s), and is a very necessary part of re-homing.
 Please bear with us while we try to organise this as fast as possible, as volunteers have to fit home visits around many other things.
 We promise we will always try to act fast.

 We'd like to say a big thank you to everyone who supports and helps us, and also an extra big thank you to all those kind souls who are watching out for stray animals while we try to make space.
 Keep up the good work everyone, you are all very much appreciated.